patrickmmartin/errorcodeNX/article.md

 Note that subsequently introduced new error states in ```lib_one_err_t``` will potentially require updates in all places where values of this ```enum``` are examined.
 The net effect is that interfaces must handle all returned statuses conservatively, which certainly results in less sophisticated program behaviour, which is inefficient, and further opens up the possibility that there is an error in all this additional code.

 If one is to stay with integral types, an HRESULT style approach is a good example of an alternative formulation.
-This style has the strength of defining a gobal identity, though beyond using the various bit cracking macros for simple information for identifying individual values this approach relies crucially upon the quality of the global registry over a large source base and has typically had mixed results, [citation needed?].
+This style has the virtue of defining a global namepace of status codes, and allows use of the various bit cracking macros for extracting simple information from identifying individual values.
+However this approach relies crucially upon the quality of the global registry in a large source base and has typically had mixed results, [citation needed?].

-The end result is that the solution tends towards the usual *a non zero return result indicates an error".
+The end result is that without identities the solution tends towards the familiar _"a non zero return result indicates an error"_.
 Schemes have been constructed to allow additional information relevant to that status to be extracted, but composing them can be difficult or verbose.

 Error_code type proposal
 ------------------------

 The proposed type for error_code is this ```typedef const char * error_code```.
-TODO(PMM) STD: type for string constants!
+TODO(PMM) STD: decl type for string constants!

 Interestingly, a search for prior art in this area reveals no prior suggestions, though we'd love to hear of any we have overlooked.
 The value is of course unique in the process, being a pointer.
-Note that it is implementation defined whether identical constants could be folded into one pointer [c++ std lex.string para 13].
-This is in fact, barring inspecting the program core at runtime, this one of the few ways to obtain the value without having access to the correct symbol in code.
+Note that it is implementation defined whether identical char[] constants could be folded into one pointer [c++ std lex.string para 13].
+In fact, barring inspecting the program core at runtime, this constant folding one of the few ways to obtain the value _a priori_ without having access to the correct symbol in code.

 As such, a constant of this type can be used as an _identity_ concept, whose values can be passed through opaquely from any callee to any caller.
 Caller and callee can be separated by any number of layers of calls and yet the return values can be passed transparently back to a caller, allowing for less mandatory handling, resulting in less effort and less opportunity for erroneous handling.